kalemaria/pycurv/README.md

    You should be able to import `pycurv`, `pycurv_testing` and `pycurv_scripts` from a `python` or `ipython` shell.

-## Installation instructions without anaconda
+## Installation instructions without conda
 The following instruction were tested on Ubuntu 18.04, but the process should be equivalent for other Ubuntu versions.
 Ubuntu can be installed for free, also in a virtual machine on other operating systems (Windows or Mac).